mozilla/pontoon/docs/dev/sync.rst

 Syncing a Project
 -----------------
-Syncing an individual project consists of roughly the following steps:
+Syncing an individual project is split into two tasks.
+The first one is syncing source strings:

-- Pull the latest commit from version control.
+- Pull latest changes of the source string repository from version control.
-- Check for changes in VCS or in Pontoon, and if there are none, skip syncing completely.
+- Check for changes in VCS and in Pontoon, and if there are no changes in VCS and Pontoon and the project only uses one repository, skip syncing the project completely.
+- If source repository has changed since the last sync, reflect any added, changed or removed files in Pontoon.

+The second step is syncing translations:

+- Pull latest changes of all project repositories from version control.
+- Check for changes in VCS and in Pontoon, and if there are no changes in VCS and Pontoon, quit early.
-- Find all the possible entities across all the resources for this project, searching both the Pontoon database and VCS.
+- If there are changes, identify which files have changed and find all their entities, searching both the Pontoon database and VCS.
 - For each entity found, compare the VCS version to the Pontoon version (also known as the database version) and decide how to sync it.
 These changes are collected in a "Changeset" object.